 Warm Season Lawn Care

-Warm season grasses are becoming more popular across the area as they are lower maintenance and tend to tolerate drought and heat better than cool season grasses.
-However, many people try to care for their warm season lawn just like they used to with their tall fescue or Kentucky bluegrass yard when the new lawn requires a different treatment schedule.
-Let’s take a look at how to properly maintain your zoysia, bermudagrass and buffalograss lawn.
+Warm-season grasses are becoming more popular in the area as they are lower maintenance and tolerate drought and heat better than cool-season grasses.
+However, many people try to care for their warm season lawns just like they used to with their tall fescue or Kentucky bluegrass yard when the new lawn requires a different treatment schedule.
+Let’s look at how to properly maintain your zoysia, bermudagrass, and buffalograss lawn.

-Zoysia- One of the lesser known warm season grasses zoysia forms a dense stand of sod through aboveground and underground runners.
-This grass is drought and heat resistant along with being winter hardy.
-The one down side is that zoysia is prone to having a build up of thatch if not properly maintained.
-Zoysia is best planted via sprigs, sod or plugs as this grass does not produce true to type via seed.
-The best time to plant is from May through June to give enough time for the plants to develop a vigorous root system before the first frost.
-You can convert a cool season lawn to zoysia by plugging the current lawn or adding strips of zoysia grass around the yard and then mowing at one inch to facilitate the spreading of the zoysia.
-It can take a couple years with this method to completely take over the current cool season lawn but it is less expensive.
-Zoysia can be mowed anywhere from ½” to 1 ½” tall depending on how often you want to mow, the taller the mowing height the less you have to mow.
+Zoysia: One of the lesser known warm season grasses, Zoysia forms a dense stand of sod throughzoysia grass aboveground and underground runners.
+This grass is drought- and heat-resistant, and it is winter hardy.
+The one downside is that Zoysia is prone to a build-up of thatch if it is not maintained correctly.
+Zoysia is best planted via sprigs, sod, or plugs as this grass does not produce true to type via seed.
+The best time to plant is from May through June, which gives enough time for the plants to develop a vigorous root system before the first frost.
+You can convert a cool season lawn to Zoysia by plugging the current lawn or adding strips of Zoysia grass around the yard and then mowing at one inch to facilitate the spreading of the Zoysia.
+This method can take two years to take over the current cool season lawn completely, but it is less expensive.
+Zoysia can be mowed anywhere from ½” to 1 ½” tall, depending on how often you want to mow; the taller the mowing height, the less you have to mow.
 Fertilizer should be applied similar to bermudagrass with 2-3 pounds of actual nitrogen applied throughout the growing season from May through August in several applications.
-Zoysia will need to be dethatched on a regular basis for the best health of the grass.
-Weed control is best in the fall with spot spraying in the spring.
+Zoysia will need to be dethatched regularly for the best health of the grass.
+Weed control is best in the fall, followed by spot spraying in the spring.

-Warm season lawns are becoming more popular as a low maintenance lawn that is drought and heat resistant.
-One of the downsides I hear from homeowners is that the lawns are brown from first frost till sometime in April or May depending on the grass or that they don’t have the same deep green color as cool season lawns however for many the benefits far outweigh the concerns.
-With proper care warm season grasses are a wonderful alternative to the traditional cool season lawn grass.
-It might take some adjustment on your part or the lawn companies to find the right treatment schedule for you but it can be done.
+Warm-season lawns are becoming more popular as low-maintenance lawns that are drought and heat-resistant.
+One of the downsides I hear from homeowners is that the lawns are brown from first frost till sometime in April or May, depending on the grass, or that they don’t have the same deep green color as cool season lawns, however, for many, the benefits far outweigh the concerns.
+With proper care, warm-season grasses can be an excellent alternative to traditional cool-season lawn grass.
+It might take some adjustment on your part or the lawn companies to find the proper treatment schedule for you, but it can be done.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.